kubernetes-sigs/image-builder/README.md

 ## What is Image Builder?

 Image Builder is a tool for building Kubernetes virtual machine images across multiple infrastructure providers.
-The resulting VM images are specifically intended to be used with [Cluster API](https://github.com/kubernetes-sigs/cluster-api) but should be suitable for other setups also.
+The resulting VM images are specifically intended to be used with [Cluster API](https://github.com/kubernetes-sigs/cluster-api) but should be suitable for other setups that rely on Kubeadm.

 ### Useful links